elo33011/netascode_campus_design/design.md

 Key takeaways:
 - Data model first, design content is generated from vaarious data models in yaml.
-- Generated contents includes diagrams, cable patching matrix, design specific templates (And device template which is not part of this design), playbooks
+- Generated contents includes diagrams, cable patching matrix, design specific templates, configurations, playbooks.
 - Data model is constructed from various schema by merging the values obtained from source of truth (i.e Netbox).
-The integration ioof SOT s not shown in this example.
+The integration of SOT is not shown in this example.
+- Device configuration is render using jinja2 templates by looking up the data models.
+Ansible comes afterward to deploy.
 - Design is validated by comparing the config output with the data model.
 - Concept:
   - schema + value = data model